Skip to main content

 • Flyer - This may be customized to include an organization’s logo and event information ( 8x10 Modifiable Flyer (pptx) (1.09 MB, October 2020) ).

 • Train-the-Trainer Webinars - Sessions for community leaders to learn how to use and modify the Curriculum.
-To watch a recording of this informative session, click here.
+Watch a recording of this informative session in English or Spanish.
 A PDF of the presentations slides is available in both English and Spanish.

 • Understanding Lead Webinars - An informative session to learn about lead, its impacts, and preventing potential lead exposure and lead poisoning.
-To watch a recording of this webinar, click here.
+Watch a recording of this webinar in English or Spanish.
 A PDF of the Understanding Lead Webinars slides is available in both English and Spanish.

 • Learn About Lead